miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

               - 🆗 @udit-ok 🆗 :
                 - samples from 🎱 'probs' distribution (bag of marbles)
                   - 'probs' == **bag of marbles** 🎱
                     - The marbles in the bag are NOT equally distributed
                     - There are more of some colors and less of others
                     - This UNEVEN distribution will be represented in the 'probs' tensor
                   - Each COLOR [Category] has a probability associated with it
-                    - So, if the probs tensor indicates that the "red" class has a high probability, it's like the bag has many red marbles, and you're more likely to pull out a red marble.
+                    - So, if the 'probs' tensor indicates that the "red" class has a high probability
+                      - it's like the bag has many red marbles,
+                      - and you're more likely to pull out a red marble.
               - inputs
                 - 'num_samples'
                   - 🆗 @udit-ok 🆗 :